brown-band/website/pages/scripts/1979-1980/fall/uri.md

 :::

-The band forms the one item of protection that no Brown student should be without and plays "The Thunderer."
+The band forms the one item of protection that no Brown student should be without and plays “The Thunderer.”

 :sd[The band forms a condom-like column which soon turns into an umbrella].

 Be back next year when the Band remembers URI’s most entertaining halftime show ever. :sd[The URI band did not play because of the strike].

-:sd["Ever True" is heard as we march off].
+:sd[“Ever True’ is heard as we march off].